-Fat Necrosis Los Angeles, CA
+Fat Necrosis Los Angeles and Beverly Hills, CA

 Dr. Kenneth Hughes performs a great number of revisions of all types of surgery.
 Many times patients have run out of options or have no options when they seek out Dr. Hughes’s expertise.
 Dr. Hughes sees patients who have been to 20 or 30 consultations looking for an answer and have been turned away.
 This presents a unique situation in which Dr. Kenneth Hughes possesses the tools and skill to remedy a situation that others do not.